Abstract

 Assistant Research Scientist

-Researcher, administrator, and technologist; exploring spacetime infinity and establishing operational efficiency in academia.
+Researcher and administrator; exploring spacetime infinity and working toward operational efficiency in academia.